+Whenever I use the word ‘fierce’ in the context of leadership I get raised eyebrows and looks of shock.
+In coaching parlance, the definition of fierce is: intense or ardent discussion.
+It has nothing to do with meanness or anger or doing damage.
 Engaging in a fierce conversation is an act of kindness.
 We call it fierce because it requires courage to step beyond the barriers disguised as harmless clichés and enter into true dialogue that builds understanding.
 It means talking about stuff that matters.

 Naming the elephant in the room is where coaching and great leadership begin.